JSTOR-Labs/plant-humanities/help/README.md

 <param ve-graphic url="Links.gif">

 ## Cite this essay
-Clicking the “Cite this essay” button in the essay header will launch a popup window with the citation of the current essay in three formats: MLA, APA and Chicago.
+Clicking the “Cite this essay” button in the essay header will launch a pop-up window with the citation of the current essay in three formats: MLA, APA, and Chicago.
 Click “Copy” of the format you’re using to copy the citation to your clipboard and paste it wherever you are managing references.
 <param ve-image url="cite_this.jpg">

 # Plant Search